The Ruthless Elimination of Hurry

 Comer pastors a large church and lives in a major city.
 He’s not immune to the pressures that shape our lives.
 He hasn’t conquered the problem.
 “Multiple times a day, I slip back into hurry.
 The gravitational pull is overwhelming at times.”
 But he keeps coming back to the same practices and goals.

-If your spiritual director or friend would laugh at you reading this book, you probably need it as much as I do.
+If your spiritual director or friend laughs at you for reading this book, you likely need it just as much as I do.
 Taking this book to heart may be one of the most helpful things you do.

 You can read an excerpt here.